raphideb/pgstat_snap/README.md

 But it gets more tricky when the culprit is a different database running in the same cluster that negatively impacts the other databases.
 We only have pg_stat_statements and pg_stat_activity to investigate but the former is cumulative and the latter is an in-the-moment view, both without history or timestamps.
 We looked into pg_profile but as said, we have (fortunately) too few performance problems to warrant setting up the whole infrastructure needed for gathering stats of all our databases.

 That's why I created pgstat_snap.
-It gives DBA the ability to create timestamped snapshots of pg_stat_statement and pg_stat_activity when it's needed.
+It gives DBA or developers the ability to create timestamped snapshots of pg_stat_statement and pg_stat_activity when it's needed.
 It also provides views where one can see the difference of the execution statistics between every snapshot taken.
 No more guessing how many rows were updated or how many blocks were written at a particular point in time by a particular query.
 It is by no means perfect but it is better than flying blind ;)

 # Requirements
 pg_stat_statements must be loaded and tracking activated in the postgres config: